 Selling My Annuity Payments For Cash

-It is possible to sell or assign your annuity payments at any time.
-The money received from the sale of an annuity is typically not taxable, which is welcome information for those interested in paying down medical bills, paying off debt, buying a home, or having the opportunity to enjoy their life with increased financial means.
+It is possible to sell your annuity payment stemming from a structured settlement with court approval.
+The money received from the structured settlement annuity sale is typical not taxable, which is welcome information for those interested in paying down medical bills, paying off debt, buying a home, or having the opportunity to enjoy their life with increased financial means.

 We provide our customers with the option to sell their full annuity or part of the annuity.
 Selling your annuity payments for a lump sum provides you with more cash now, while selling a partial annuity provides a smaller lump sum of cash now with the settlement payments returning to you again in the future.
 How this looks depends on the specifics of the agreement and your needs.

 We Pay More Funding considers the value of the payments, the timing of the payments, the federal interest rates, the insurance company’s rating and the number of payments being sold.
 We then provide a quote for the lump sum amount that gives the maximum pay-out for our customers.

 Selling an annuity set up as a structured settlement requires approval from the court in the county you live in.
 The individual first contacts We Pay More Funding, and we provide a quote.
 The individual then accepts the offer, completes the paperwork, we obtain court approval, and we provide the cash.